immcantation/dowser/docs/topics/buildBeast.md

 asr
 :   Log ancestral sequences?

-full_posterior
+posterior
 :   Read un full distribution of parameters and trees?
+Can be "none" to just have summary objects, "all" to have parameters, trees, and trees_with_traits, or a vector with the desired combination of "parameters", "trees_with_traits", and "trees".

 log_every
 :   Frequency of states logged. `auto` will divide mcmc_length by log_target